How to Identify First Pressing Vinyl Records | Collector’s Guide

 How Do You Know If It’s a First Pressing?

 This is where it gets tricky.
 First pressings aren’t always labeled clearly, and the clues can be subtle.
-You’ll often need to look at:

 - Catalog numbers